 Dawn Michele – Right, it can be that way sometimes.
 It is a shame.
 Ultimately, we feel like everything happens for a reason and we end up where we are supposed to be in the long run.
 We just have to not worry about that.
 In the very beginning of our career, because we had been labeled as a Christian band, there were a lot of people that would just never give us a chance, which is kind of sad.
 Then there are the other people that say, “You guys are amazing, I cannot believe that you are supposed to be a Christian band.”
 I guess in some ways you just have to overcome odds, and from that perspective, that sometimes can be kind of a cool thing to have something to stand up under and come up as underdogs.

 CrypticRock.com – The record certainly does seem very authentic, like you said.
 It does not seem forced; it seems very natural.
-Obviously it still has the very uplifting vibe which all Fireflight’s material has always had, but instead of the heavy guitar driven sounds that you used to have on previous albums, you replaced that with the electronics and ambient Pop elements.
+Obviously it still has the very uplifting vibe that all Fireflight’s material has always had, but instead of the heavy guitar-driven sounds that you used to have on previous albums, you replaced that with the electronics and ambient Pop elements.
 What inspired that particular direction?

 Dawn Michele – I think it was just the fear of trying new things.
 Traditionally, we would write our riffs, and really let it grow from there.
 That is a pretty strict form to start your song off in.
 With these new songs, we started with a track instead, and it kind of opened it up to where were able to augment it with the guitars.
 Also, we have had some lineup changes.
 I think it was just a natural progression for us.
 Justin (Cox) was our lead guitarist for so many years and a key writer.
 He decided to retire from music to stay home with his family, so as we changed our lineup, we changed our writers, and naturally the sound with all of that as well.

-Dawn Michele – Well, we have already seen a little bit of backlash, but out of hundreds and hundreds responses, maybe two (laughs).
+Dawn Michele – Well, we have already seen a little bit of backlash, but out of hundreds and hundreds of responses, maybe two (laughs).
 I know a lot of people will say a lot of things they will never say to your face, but they will say whatever they want on the internet.
 Maybe just trying to get a reaction I guess.
-Many will say there is no guitars in the song, but there are four layers of guitars on the songs.
-Anyways, I think at the end of the day, what I am realizing, is that there are going to be some people who only like a certain kind of thing very specifically.
-That is always going to be there go to.
+Many will say there are no guitars in the song, but there are four layers of guitars in the song.
+Anyway, I think at the end of the day, what I am realizing, is that there are going to be some people who only like a certain kind of thing very specifically.
+That is always going to be their go-to.
 Those kind of people, you are just not going to make them happy unless you stay the same or stay what they want you to be.
-At some point you just have to be confident in things that you did.
-That is why, from the beginning, what we try to do is just be authentic, do what made us happy.
-At the end of the day, I will be much happier to fail if I do what made me feel good than to succeed at doing something that was not fulfilling to me, or being somebody else.
+At some point, you just have to be confident in the things that you do.
+That is why, from the beginning, what we try to do is just be authentic, and do what makes us happy.
+At the end of the day, I will be much happier to fail if I do what makes me feel good than to succeed at doing something that was not fulfilling to me, or being somebody else.
 I think we are prepared.
 If it does not work out and everybody hates it, then we will just do something else (laughs).
 At the end of the day, you do not want to succeed at not being yourself, that is not very fulfilling.

 Dawn Michele – I definitely do.
 To be honest with you, the majority of the last several years have been very grueling.
 Especially after getting signed and becoming part of a schedule where you have to put out an album after a certain amount of time.
 They tell you who your producer is going to be, tell you when you are going to record, and you are touring 24-7, trying to keep food on the table.
 Then, suddenly, you have to write at the same time, it is just exhausting.
 In the past, the label would tell us to only have ten songs on the album for the numbers to work right.
 The difference with this album is we are going to do this the best we can and take all the time we need, get other jobs if we have to, stay home from touring, and put the music, as well as fans, first.
 At the end of the day, there was just so much more creative freedom.
 Before, I would dread writing so much.
 I enjoyed this process so much that I want to help people write their albums, which is totally different from the past (laughs).
 I now just have a new passion for music.
 I think I can say that for the whole band as well.